 Common Mistakes DIY Painters Make

+Ready to paint your own cabinets, but want to make to sure to skip the most common mistakes that DIY cabinet painters often make?
+Good!
+You’re in the right spot.
 Have you ever worked diligently on a do-it-yourself project, only to be disappointed by the paint job in the end?
 It’s easier than you might think to make mistakes when painting cabinets, repainting furniture or putting the last coat on any DIY project, and you’re not alone.

 1.)
 Skimping on preparation.

 One of the most detrimental mistakes people make is forgetting (or ignoring) to prepare the surface to be painted!
 Paint will only stick to a good surface.
 That means it’s clean.
 There’s no grease, no sticky substances and no residue of any kind.
 If you’re repainting kitchen cabinets, for example, there could be a lot of junk on there just from being in the kitchen.

 My favorite was to clean is with a mixture of 50/50 denatured alcohol and a scrubbing pad.
 You run the risk of paint not sticking properly to piece or furniture or cabinet that has grease or other dirt on it.
 This is why taking the time to clean makes sense.
 Is it boring?
 Yes.
 However, it is worth the time!